Joonee Gamboa

 Joonee Gamboa (born Jose Espineli Gamboa Jr.; August 7, 1936) is a Filipino actor.
 As veteran actor, he appeared in more than 145 movies and television shows.

-Life and career
+Career

+Gamboa started off as a stage actor, acting in plays produced by Philippine Educational Theater Association (PETA).
+He was encouraged by director Lino Brocka to join the movie industry.
+He was one of the founding members of Theater Workers Guild.

 Gamboa won the Best Supporting Actor in the 1977 Metro Manila Film Festival for the movie Burlesk Queen.
 He did movies such as Enter the Ninja (1981), Bayaning 3rd World (1999) with Ricky Davao and Cris Villanueva, and Feng Shui (2004) starring Kris Aquino.
 His other film credits include Iskul Bukol: 20 Years After (2008) and Ang Panday (2009) played by Bong Revilla.

 Gamboa's TV projects include Ful Haus (2007) with Vic Sotto and Pia Guanio, and Totoy Bato (2009) played by Robin Padilla.
 He was included in the cast of Philippine TV series' Kahit Konting Pagtingin starring Angeline Quinto, Sam Milby and Paulo Avelino, premiered in ABS-CBN on January 28, 2013.

+Aside from appearing in television, films and theatre, Gamboa is also a voice actor.
+His notable work includes voicing three characters for the television show, Super Electromagnetic Machine Voltes V (then-dubbed in English), namely Professor Sakunji, Professor Hamaguchi and Duke Saki, and as the narrator in the 2009 National Geographic Asia documentary Asia's Titanic, about the sinking of the MV Doña Paz in 1987.

+In 2024, Gamboa was cast alongside Bini member Stacey Sevilleja in the music video of the song "Sining" (Art) by Dionela and Jay R.

-He is a resident of Malolos City.
-He has been part of Barasoain Kalinangan Foundation, Inc. community theater in Malolos, Bulacan.
+He is one of the founders and the first artistic director of Barasoain Kalinangan Foundation, Inc. community theater in Malolos, Bulacan, of which he is a resident.